zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![The edit manifest blade is displayed, with \"oauth2AllowImplicitFlow\": true selected.](media/image69.png "Edit manifest")

 4. Next, locate the **oauth2Permissions** setting.
-This setting may be populated with a value
+This setting may be populated with a value,

     ![The oauth2Permissions node is displayed from the manifest JSON document.](media/image70.png "Edit manifest"),